FEBAutonomous/control-recruitment-project/README.md

 When you present your project, you will have roughly 10-15 minutes to showcase everything you've done in just these two weeks (please do not show us anything not directly related to this project).
 The goal is to show:
 - *why* you did what you did
+    - how you made sure your controller is safe (won't hit any cones or exceed the acceleration limits)
+    - what things you optimized for & why you think your controller is the right choice given those priorities
 - what you learned
 - what problems you encountered and how you solved them